mayfff/spring-boot-labs/README.md

 # spring-boot-labs
-## All labs will be placed in their forks
+## All labs will be placed in their branches